Covilhã: Climate

-The climate in Covilhã is Mediterranean (Csa, according to the Köppen climate classification), moderately cold in the winter and relatively warm in the summer.
-There is the Serra da Estrela Ski Resort, the only ski resort in Portugal, 20 km (12.4 mi) away from the city, actually in the neighbouring municipality of Seia.
+Covilhã has a Mediterranean climate (Csa, according to the Köppen climate classification), moderately cold in the winter, and relatively warm in the summer.
+The Serra da Estrela Ski Resort, the only one in Portugal, lies about 20 km (12.4 mi) away from the city, already in the neighbouring municipality of Seia.

-The cold increases according to altitude, varying from higher temperatures in the lower parts of the city to negative temperatures and snow occurrences, sometimes abundant, in the higher areas, such as Penhas da Saúde, above 1,500 meters of altitude, only 9 km away from Torre (Serra da Estrela).
-In the urban area of Covilhã the snow rarely appears and usually does not accumulate on the ground.
+The cold increases according to altitude, varying from higher temperatures in the lower parts of the municipality, to colder temperatures with frequent and sometimes abundant snowfalls during the cold months in the higher areas, such as Penhas da Saúde, above 1,500 meters of altitude, 9 km away from the highest point of mainland Portugal, the Torre Plateau.
+In the urban area of Covilhã snowfalls with accumulation are rare.

 The hottest month is August, with an average temperature of 22.2 C, while the coldest month is January, with an average of 6.2 C. The average annual temperature of Covilhã is 13.6 C and the average annual rainfall is around 1500 mm.